rackerlabs/support-how-to/content/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip.md

 the first server goes down.

-The use case in this article shows an Apache web server deployed on two Ubuntu cloud servers with a shared IP address on PublicNet that is used to reach the web servers.
+The use case in this article shows an Apache web server deployed on two cloud servers running the Ubuntu operating system with a shared IP address on PublicNet that is used to reach the web servers.
 A heartbeat is used as the protocol to determine which cloud server is currently the "owner" of the shared IP address and will respond to a web request.

 The following sections show you how to: